tachyons/bootsnap-presentation/presentation.md

 ---
 ## Bootsnap 🔥

-- Path Pre-Scanning
+- Path Pre-Scanning <!-- .element: class="fragment" data-fragment-index="1" -->
-- compilation Caching
+- compilation Caching <!-- .element: class="fragment" data-fragment-index="2" -->
 ---
 ### Path prescanning

-- Kernel#require and Kernel#load are modified to eliminate $LOAD_PATH scans
+- Kernel#require and Kernel#load are modified to eliminate $LOAD_PATH scans <!-- .element: class="fragment" data-fragment-index="1" -->
-- ActiveSupport::Dependencies.{autoloadable_module?,load_missing_constant,depend_on} are overridden to eliminate scans of ActiveSupport::Dependencies.autoload_paths.
+- ActiveSupport::Dependencies.{autoloadable_module?,load_missing_constant,depend_on} are overridden to eliminate scans of ActiveSupport::Dependencies.autoload_paths. <!-- .element: class="fragment" data-fragment-index="2" -->

 ---

 ### Compilation Caching

-- RubyVM::InstructionSequence.load_iseq is implemented to cache the result of Ruby bytecode compilation
+- RubyVM::InstructionSequence.load_iseq is implemented to cache the result of Ruby bytecode compilation <!-- .element: class="fragment" data-fragment-index="1" -->
-- YAML.load_file is modified to cache the result of loading a YAML object in MessagePack format (or Marshal, if the message uses types unsupported by MessagePack)
+- YAML.load_file is modified to cache the result of loading a YAML object in MessagePack format (or Marshal, if the message uses types unsupported by MessagePack) <!-- .element: class="fragment" data-fragment-index="2" -->
 ---

 ---